Aggregata-xyz/aggregata/01_GPT2Earn_Tutorial.md

 **Step 2:** Select the conversation, click Claim, then Sign in MetaMask Signature request page.
 Then the session will be uploaded.

+Since Aggregata is built on BNB Greenfield, BNB is adopted for transactions.
+Therefore, you need to have BNB in your wallet to cover transaction fees.

 Currently, **only 1 session** can be claimed at a time.
 <div align="center">
   <img src="./assets/image-6.png" width="30%" height="40%"/>